 Old Sacramento is one of those spots that you have to visit at least once.
 Sure it is touristy and sometimes overpriced, but there’s a lot of character in its old streets, saloons, and shops.
 I have been multiple times, and each time I stumble on something new to explore.
 The shops all generally open at 10 AM and you can get here via car, train, bus or even boat, so why not explore?
 Here is all the information.

-Old town was much different then I expected, in a good way.
-I pictured it more like the older areas of San Diego, which still generally resemble the rest of the city; however, for Old Town Sacramento this was far from the case.
-The area itself resembled more of a cowboy town in the old west.
-It was great, there were saloons and shops, all to the backdrop of a time that is all but lost.
+The first time I visited Old Sacramento was much different then I expected, in a good way.
+I pictured it more like the older areas of San Diego, which still generally resemble the rest of the city; however, for Old Sacramento, this was far from the case.
+The area resembled more of a cowboy town in the old west.
+It had a collection of saloons, shops, museums, and stores, all with a facade from an older era.

 Munchies Salt Water Taffy

-The candy shop was a great first stop on our tour of old town.
-It had hundreds of flavors of taffy ranging from bacon maple (tasted like pancakes) to frosted cupcake.
-All of the candy was in barrels and you could try a sample if you were nice to the lady working there.
+The candy shop was a great first stop on our tour of Old Town.
+It had hundreds of flavors of taffy ranging from bacon maple (tasted like pancakes) to frosted cupcakes.
+All of the candy was in barrels, and you could try a sample if you were kind to the lady working there.

-They also have other types of candies like rock candy and suckers.
-I dropped 5 bucks on assorted taffy and spent the car ride home eating them.
+They also have other types of candies, like rock candy and suckers.
+I dropped five bucks on assorted taffy and spent the car ride home eating them.

 G. Willikers Toy Emporium